-You can spend an immersive time with the Tai-Phake and discover their culture more deeply with this itinerary : From Theravada to Mahayana Buddhism
+You can spend an immersive time with the Tai-Phake and discover their culture more deeply if you follow this itinerary :

 The Singpho are a tribe inhabiting India, China and Myanmar.
 In India they reside in the district of Lohit and Changlang in Arunachal Pradesh and in Assam they inhabit the district of Tinsukia and some districts of Sivasagar, Jorhat and Golaghat.
 The Singpho are the same people as those called the Kachin in Burma and the Jingpo in China.
 They speak the Singpho dialect of the Jingpo language.
 Like the Khampti, the Singpho are mainly Theravada Buddhist by religion.
 Animism is also widely followed in this community.
 Unlike most hill-people, shifting or jhum cultivation is not as widely practiced by the Singphos, although tea is widely planted.
 Singphos were the ones who gave British the idea of tea.
 The Singpho produce their tea by plucking the tender leaves and drying them in the sun and exposing to the night dew for three days and nights.
 The leaves are then placed in the hollow tube of a bamboo, and the cylinder will be exposed to the smoke of the fire.
 In this way, their tea can be kept for years without losing its flavor.
 The Singpho also depended on yams and other edible tubers as their staple food.
 Singpho dwellings are usually two stories and built out of wood and bamboo.
 The houses are of oval form; the first floor serves as a storage and stable while the second is utilized as living quarters.